chiky340/chiky340/README.md

 # 💫 About Me:
-🔥 About me I am a passionate software dev.
-With a passion that began when I was young.
+I am a passionate software engineer with experience in eCommerce, finance, and social media systems.
+With a passion that began when I was 14, I've been writing code since and have been professionally developing since 2019.
+I specialize in building complex systems and enjoy collaborating with teams to exceed client expectations.
 My focus is on continuous learning to stay up-to-date with the latest trends and technologies in the industry.
 Let's connect and work together on exciting projects!
+I am a passionate software engineer with experience in eCommerce, finance, and social media systems.
+With a passion that began at a very young age, I've been writing code and have been professionally for 5+ years, and been writing code for 9 years.
+I specialize in building complex systems and enjoy collaborating with teams to exceed client expectations.
+My focus is on continuous learning to stay up-to-date with the latest trends and technologies in the industry.
+Let's connect and work together on exciting projects!

+* 🌍  I'm based in South Africa
+* 🧠  I'm learning how to reverse engineer ChatGPT 🤫
+* 🤝  I'm open to collaborating on interesting projects
+* ⚡  I'm an ancient god sent to create the next big thing

 # 💻 Tech Stack: